olivroy/reuseme/tests/testthat/_snaps/outline.md

       `i` The title is the only outline element Message

-      -- `titles.md`  The title is the only outline element Output
+      -- `titles.md`  The title is the first outline element Output
       `i` Another title
       `i` Last title